renesas-rz/meta-rzg2/README.md

 # meta-rzg2

-This layer provides that evaluation board is mounted ARM SoCs of Renesas Electronics, called the RZG2.
-Currently, this supports board and the SoCs of the following:
+This is a Yocto build layer that provides support for the RZ/G2 Group of 64bit Arm-based MPUs from Renesas Electronics.
+Currently the following boards and MPUs are supported:

-- Board: EK874 / SoC: R8A774C0 (RZG2E)
+- Board: EK874 / MPU: R8A774C0 (RZ/G2E)

 ## Patches